 Potential topics for case reports are:

-- treatment - new treatments or established treatments in new situations, treatment of rare diabetes-related conditions, unique technical procedures, unexpected outcomes or effects from routine or rare procedures, adverse events or unanticipated events;
+- treatment: new treatments or established treatments in new situations, treatment of rare diseases, unique technical procedures, unexpected outcomes or effects, adverse events or unanticipated events;

 - symptoms of the disorder;

 - physical examination focused on the important findings including results from testing;

 - diagnostic methods (including laboratory testing, imaging results, questionnaires, referral diagnostic information);

 - diagnostic challenges (such as limited ability to complete an evaluation, patient availability, cultural) and diagnostic reasoning including other diagnoses considered;

 - interventions (such as pharmacologic, surgical, preventive, lifestyle, self-care);

 - administration and intensity of the intervention (including dosage, strength, duration, frequency);

 - prognostic characteristics.

 Please describe the strengths and limitations of this case report including case management, and the scientific and medical literature related to this case report.
 Discuss the rationale for your conclusions such as potential causation and the ways this case might be generalized to a larger population.
 Finally, what are the main findings of this case report and what are the 'take-away' messages?